- Ron Howard

 Morgan’s script spends less time on the competition and races than it does exploring the personal lives of its two central characters, so Rush isn’t merely a sports movie but an adult drama.
 And an R-rated one at that.
 Remaining steadfast in his vision, Howard has admirably left in swearing and nudity that could have easily been cut to gain a more commercially viable PG-13 rating.
 We must respect Howard for not selling out like so many other filmmakers as of late.
 But the story’s jealous concentration on Hunt and Lauda doesn’t allow for any supporting characters to become more than one-note filler, and this includes their eventual wives.
 The characters’ trajectories are such that Hunt finds himself married, albeit briefly, to dull model Suzy Miller (Olivia Wilde), while Lauda questions his desire to race after he meets Marlene (Alexandra Maria Lara).

-For the small percentage of the audience with previous knowledge of Hunt and Lauda’s competition, there’s at least Howard’s technically proficient staging of the race scenes—although his frequent use of slow-motion during the rainy races in Germany and Japan make the film look like a Mountain Dew commercial at times.
+For the small percentage of the audience with previous knowledge of Hunt and Lauda’s competition, there’s at least Howard’s technically proficient staging of the race scenes—although his frequent use of slow-motion during the rainy races in Germany and Japan makes the film look like a Mountain Dew commercial at times.
 Nevertheless, pit crew banter reminds us how F1 racing in the 1970s involved drivers sitting atop what ostensibly is a fragile bomb running at 450 horsepower.
-At any moment a car could easily spin out of control and shatter or explode, costing the life of whoever’s behind the wheel.
+At any moment, a car could easily spin out of control and shatter or explode, costing the life of whoever’s behind the wheel.
 What other sport averages two competitors dead each year?
-Still, because Howard spends less time on the driving than he does exploring the racers lives, we’re never quite involved in edge-of-your-seat suspense during the races.
-Of course. we want to know who wins, but the filmmaking lacks the adrenaline-rush suggested by the title.
+Still, because Howard spends less time on driving than he does exploring the racers’ lives, we’re never quite involved in edge-of-your-seat suspense during the races.
+Of course, we want to know who wins, but the filmmaking lacks the adrenaline rush suggested by the title.